smaurice101/readthedocs/docs/source/tmlbuilds.rst

 .. figure:: deleteproject.png
    :scale: 70%

 STEP 2.
-Click the folder: **myawesometmlproject-3f10** - you will see the figure below - VOILA!
+Click the folder: **myawesometmlproject-3f10**
 ----------------------------------

+ You will see the figure below - VOILA!

    .. figure:: sol5.png